Louicius Deedson

-Don Deedson Louicius (born 11 February 2001) is a Haitian professional footballer who plays as a right winger for MLS club FC Dallas and the Haiti national team.
+Don Deedson Louicius (born 11 February 2001), commonly known as Louicius Deedson, is a Haitian professional footballer who plays as a right winger for Ligue 2 club Sochaux and the Haiti national team.

+Early life

+Deedson moved from Haiti to Atlanta at age 13, and later attended Centennial High School.

+Club career

+On 18 July 2025, Deedson signed with FC Dallas.
+Deedson made his Dallas debut on 9 August 2025 against Portland Timbers.
+He scored his first goal for the club on 11 April 2026 against St. Louis City SC.

+On 27 August 2026, Deedson was transferred to Ligue 2 side Sochaux.

 International career

 He made his debut for Haiti national football team on 25 March 2021 in a World Cup qualifier against Belize.

-He scored his first two goals for Haiti against Jamaica in a CONCACAF Nations League match against Jamaica.
+On 12 September 2023, he scored his first two goals for Haiti in a CONCACAF Nations League match against Jamaica.

+He represented Haiti at the 2025 CONCACAF Gold Cup, scoring in Haiti's match against the United States.

+He represented Haiti at the 2026 FIFA World Cup.